Mooresville Moors: North Carolina League (1937–1942)

-After one season of play, the Mooresville Moors left the Carolina League and joined the eight–team Class D North Carolina State League in 1937.
+After one season of play, the Mooresville Moors left the Carolina League and joined the eight–team Class D level North Carolina State League in 1937.
 The 1937 Mooresville Moors won the first of six championships.
 The Moors became charter members of the North Carolina State League, playing home games at Mooresville Park.
-Mooresville had a 1937 regular season record of 74–35 to place 1st in the North Carolina State League regular season standings, capturing the pennant under returning manager Jim Poole and president C.F Clark, as the Moors finished 12.0 games ahead of the 2nd place Thomasville Chair Makers.
+Mooresville had a 1937 regular season record of 74–35 to place first in the North Carolina State League regular season standings, capturing the pennant under returning manager Jim Poole and president C.F Clark, as the Moors finished 12.0 games ahead of the second place Thomasville Chair Makers.
 In the Playoffs, the Mooresville Moors defeated the Landis Sens 3 games to 1.
 In the Finals, Mooresville defeated the Shelby Cardinals 4 games to 3 to capture the 1937 North Carolina State League Championship.
 Moors pitcher Joe Rucidio led the league with 20 wins.
 Mooresville native Tripp Sigman played for the 1937 Moors.

 The Mooresville Moors were co–champions of the 1938 North Carolina State League.
-The Moors the ended the 1938 regular season with a record of 59–53, placing 4th under manager John Hicks, finishing 16.5 games behind the 1st place Thomasville Tommies.
+The Moors the ended the 1938 regular season with a record of 59–53, placing fourth under manager John Hicks, finishing 16.5 games behind the first place Thomasville Tommies.
 In the Playoffs, Mooresville defeated the Shelby/Gastonia Cardinals 3 games to 0.
 In the Finals, the Mooresville Moors and Thomasville Tommies were tied 3 games to 3.
 In the 7th game on September 18, 1938, the game was abandoned due to fan violence in Thomasville.
 Mooresville and Thomasville were declared co–champions.

 The 1939 Mooresville Moors were North Carolina State League Champions for the third straight season.
-In the regular season, the Moors won the league Pennant, ending the 1939 season with a record of 71–38, placing 1st in the North Carolina State League standings under returning manager John Hicks, finishing 7.5 games ahead of the 2nd place Lexington Indians.
+In the regular season, the Moors won the league Pennant, ending the 1939 season with a record of 71–38, placing first in the North Carolina State League standings under returning manager John Hicks, finishing 7.5 games ahead of the second place Lexington Indians.
 In the Playoffs, the Moors defeated the Concord Weavers 3 games to 1.
 In the Finals the Mooresville Moors again played the Thomasville Tommies, winning 4 games to 1.
 Moors player William Carrier led the league with 92 RBI and teammate Webster Templeton led with 100 runs scored.
 Pitcher Richard Robinson won 23 games to lead the league.
 Playing at Mooresville Park, season attendance was 20,093, an average of 369 per game.